Capillary/ecom-api-document/source/includes/_order.md

 ShipDate* | date |  The date on which the order is shipped in `dd/mm/yy` format ShipmentType* | enum |  The type of shipment.
-Current supported value: normal, LocationRefCode* | string |  Location reference code of the order fulfillment store lineitems* | - |  The details of each line item.
-Specify `OrderLineId` and `Quantity` ShipmentTrip | - |  Provide more details details of the shipping using the parameters specified below.
+Current supported value: normal, LocationRefCode* | string |  Location reference code of the order fulfillment store lineitems* | obj |  The details of each line item.
+Specify `OrderLineId` and `Quantity` ShipmentTrip | obj |  Provide more details details of the shipping using the parameters specified below.
 You can use this if applicable for the current merchant
-RiderID | int |  Specify the rider id as available in the merchant system RiderCode | string |  Specify the rider code as available in the merchant system TripRefNo | string |  Specify the trp reference number as per the merchant system VehicleNumber | string |  Specify the vehicle number delivery vehicle Attributes | - |  Specify any additional information such as delivery guy's mobile number
+RiderID | int |  Specify the rider id as available in the merchant system RiderCode | string |  Specify the rider code as available in the merchant system TripRefNo | string |  Specify the trp reference number as per the merchant system VehicleNumber | string |  Specify the vehicle number delivery vehicle Attributes | obj |  Specify any additional information such as delivery guy's mobile number

+<aside class="notice"> All parameters marked by * are mandatory. </aside>